 Before we booked our trip to Bali, we had read up on the Seminyak/Canggu area and decided that it probably wasn’t going to be for us.
 It seemed kind of rowdy according to the internet and that didn’t sound like something we would enjoy.
-Turns out, we fell in love with the area once we saw it for ourselves and were kicking ourselves a little bit to not have booked at least one night there.
+Turns out, we fell in love with the area once we saw it for ourselves and were kicking ourselves a little bit to not have booked at least one night in Seminyak or Canggu.
 Instead, we hired a car on two different days to take us around the area and let us bar hop along the way.
 We shopped, drank, ate, relaxed and even jumped off a 30-foot platform during our time in Seminyak and the surrounding area.
 It’s safe to say if we go back to Bali we will DEFINITELY be booking some time here!
+Today I’m sharing 10 things you can’t miss when you’re traveling to Seminyak!

 Old Man’s – this is a cool bar area with an even cooler bright blue mural outside.
 What kind of blogger would I be if I didn’t stop and snap a photo outside?!